 Herman "Art" Taylor

-Lecturer; President & Chief Executive Officer, BBB Wise Giving Alliance
+Lecturer, Nonprofit Management; President & Chief Executive Officer of BBB Wise Giving Alliance

 Since he began in this position, the Alliance has increased the number of reports from 250 to over 1,400 of the nation’s most asked about and nationally soliciting charities.
 These reports compliment more than 10,000 reports on local charities produced by local Better Business Bureaus.
 In addition, under Mr. Taylor’s lead, the organization introduced the Accredited Charity Seal, a symbol of trustworthiness, used by national and local charities that adhere to the holistic BBB Standards for Charity Accountability.
 It is estimated that more than 1 billion impressions of the charity seal exist in the public domain on solicitations, websites and other charity publicity giving donors a clear, concise and accessible means of knowing whether an organization is trustworthy.

-He collaborated with Guidestar and Independent Sector to create ChartingImpact, 5 simple yet powerful questions that help charities tell the story of their impact.
+He collaborated with Guidestar and Independent Sector to create ChartingImpact, five simple yet powerful questions that help charities tell the story of their impact.

 Before joining the Alliance, Mr. Taylor headed the Opportunities Industrialization Centers of America, Inc. (OICA) from 1990 to 1999.
-During his tenure, the OICA community based network of employment and training programs grew to serve more than two million disadvantaged and under-skilled Americans.
+During his tenure, the OICA community-based civil rights network of employment and training programs grew to serve more than two million disadvantaged and under-skilled Americans.
+For his work, in 1995 he was named by the Philadelphia Business Journal to its list of 40 Under 40 Rising Business Executives.

-He is a graduate of Franklin and Marshall College (BA Business Administration 1980) and also received an honorary Dr. of Laws from his alma mater in 2002.
-He acquired a J.D. from Temple University James E. Beasley School of Law, and was admitted to the Pennsylvania Bar in 1989.
+He is a graduate of Franklin and Marshall College (BA Business Administration 1980) and received an honorary Dr. of Laws from his alma mater in 2002.
+He acquired a J.D. from Temple University's James E. Beasley School of Law and was admitted to the Pennsylvania Bar in 1989.
 He received a foresight practitioner certificate from in 2015 from the Institute for the Future.
-In 2018 he received a Certificate in Block Chain Strategy from Oxford University Said Business School.
+He has completed studies for the University of Oxford Said Business School Certificate in Blockchain Strategy Program.
+He is a graduate of South Philadelphia High School and a member of its Cultural Hall of Fame.

 - NOPM PS5180: Ethics in the Nonprofit Sector